Desperado (chess): Examples of the first definition

-Petrosian versus Fischer
+Petrosian vs. Fischer

-A simple example illustrating the first definition comes from a 1958 game between future world champions Tigran Petrosian and Bobby Fischer (see diagram).
+A simple example illustrating the first definition comes from a 1958 game between future world champions Tigran Petrosian and Bobby Fischer (diagram).
 White had just captured the e5-pawn with his knight on f3.
 The white knight can be taken, but White's move also opened a discovered attack on the black knight on h5.
 If Black takes the knight, then 13.Qxh5 leaves him a pawn down.
 To avoid this, Black sacrificed the h5-knight, capturing a pawn with tempo on the rook: